Introducing the famous 3 Ingredient Christmas Cake (fruit cake) made from mixed fruit, iced coffee and self-raising flour!

 Absolutely!
 Ground cinnamon, nutmeg and mixed spice are delicious in this recipe.

-Yes you can!
-Simply reduce the cooking time depending on the size of your cake tins.
+Yes, you can!
+To make a smaller version or individual cakes, reduce the cooking time according to the size of your cake or muffin tins.

 Not at all!

 Yes!
-Simply wrap the completely cooled cake in a layer of plastic wrap and then two layers of foil and freeze for up to 3 months.
+Simply wrap the completely cooled whole cake in plastic wrap and then two layers of foil and freeze for up to three months.

 WANT EVEN MORE DELICIOUS RECIPES?
 Subscribe to my newsletter or follow along on Facebook or Instagram.
 And if you love baking, then please come and join my Facebook cooking club group or subscribe to my YouTube channel.